 Anyone who teaches knows how important the first day and first week of school is – no matter what subject you teach!
-It is vital that students begin to understand and practice art classroom rules, procedures-like End of Class Tasks, and set goals.
+It is VITAL that students begin to understand and practice art classroom rules, procedures-like Art Jobs, Give Me 5, End of Class Tasks and Voice-O-Meter, and begin to set goals.
 Skipping these important items will lead to management failures in your classroom.
 Your students must understand the boundaries and expectations in your classroom and YOU must be the one to tell them what is expected of them from the very start of the year.
 Teaching and reviewing these important items doesn’t have to be bland and boring-make learning about the art room procedures fun with engaging activities!
 Start the year with a BANG!

 While using technology is fun and good, you don’t need any fancy computer game board or pre-made board game to review the rules and procedures-keep it simple.

 Place two large pieces of paper on a board or divide a white board into two halves.
 The idea is that each team will add to their teams drawing each time they get an answer right.
 Divide the class into 2 teams.
 Give one team a question to answer.
 If they answer correctly, they get to add something to the drawing.
 The drawings are complete when you run out of questions.

 Students will use the digital cameras on their phones or any other device that would work to take pictures of a list items in the classroom.
 (Ideas: sinks, paint brushes, watercolor paints, colored pencils, markers, scissors, glue, pencil sharpener, paper, teacher’s desk, classroom rules, hall passes, etc.)